chainflip-io/chainflip-backend/api/bin/chainflip-broker-api/README.md

 Parameters:

-- Source asset as a camel-case string, eg "Eth" or "Dot".
+- Source asset as a string, eg "Eth" or "dot".
+- Source chain a string, eg "Ethereum" or "polkadot".
 - Egress asset as a camel-case string, eg "Eth" or "Dot".
+- Egress chain a string, eg "Ethereum" or "polkadot".
 - Egress Address in hex.
-Must match the format of the egress asset's chain: 20 bytes for ethereum assets, 32 bytes for polkadot.
+Must match the format of the egress chain: 20 bytes for ethereum, 32 bytes for polkadot.
 - Broker Commission in basis points (100th of a percent).

 Return: